gauxs/sysd/hld/storage/README.md

    - if we need to perform analytics on the data of the whole company we might need a data warehouse
    - large database which can store huge amount of data
    - generally used for offline reporting

+### Can we use combination of these databases?

+Consider a scenario for amazon where orders are placed everyday, these order are additive and are ever increasing, intuition tells to uses wide-column database but we also need ACID property which is not provided by wide-column databases.

+In such case we store current unfinished orders in an RDBMS and leverage ACID properties.
+Once the orders are fullfiled we can move the data to a wide-column database.

+But if we need to perform multiple complex query on this data then a document DB makes more sense, what we can do is after order is fulfilled we can move query related attribute to a document DB to support complex query and all the data to wide-column DB.

 ## Reference